 Please use the Student Records Request section of Student Records Online

 What do I need to do when returning from authorised absence?

 If you fail to return to your studies on the agreed date of return, the University reserves the right to initiate a period of temporary withdrawal on your behalf.
-If you fail to resume your studies the University would be required to stop sponsoring you and report this to the Home Office.
+If you fail to resume your studies the University would be required to stop sponsoring your visa and report this to the Home Office.
 This would lead to the curtailment of your visa and you would be expected to leave the UK.